-Are you looking for a best Ubuntu Music player to listen to your favourite music while working on the Linux operating system, then there are dozens of Linux music payers.
+Are you looking for the best Ubuntu Music player to listen to your favorite music while working on the Linux operating system, then there are dozens of Linux music payers.
 You just need to find out the right one for your taste.
 Although Ubuntu already comes with the music app to play songs and other audio files, however, you can install an additional one to get more features and experience.

-If you like any of them then you can also see the installation article of that particular music player on Ubuntu, the link has given with each of them.
+If you like any of them then you can also see the installation article of that particular music player on Ubuntu, the link has been given with each of them.
 So, without further delay let’s see the Top & Best free plus open-source Linux Mint and Ubuntu Music player.

 9 Best Music Players for Ubuntu Linux